Peugeot e-5008 Review 2024

 The squared-off and small steering wheel suggests you're getting into something pretty dynamic.
 Truth is, the Peugeot e-5008 is a large family SUV and once you're on the move any thoughts of a sporty drive soon drift away.

-The new Peugeot e-5008 has a choice of three electric drivetrains.
+The Peugeot e-5008 has a choice of three electric drivetrains.
 These are called Electric 210 Single Motor, Electric 230 Long Range Single Motor, and Electric 320 Dual Motor AWD.

-For now there's just one option available to buy - the Peugeot e-5008 Electric 210.
+For now there's just one option available to buy – the Peugeot e-5008 Electric 210.
 As the name suggests, it has a 210PS electric motor that's paired with a 73kWh battery pack.
 If you're expecting it to shove you in the back when you press the throttle like we've seen with some electric SUVs, you're going to be disappointed.
 Accelerating to 62mph takes 9.7 seconds and has a top speed of 105mph.
 While this figure feels a little on the slow side, there's plenty of torque available for overtakes when needed.
+If you want a little more instant shove when you press the accelerator, putting the car in Sport mode sharpens things up a bit.

 For now, the e-5008 is still to be crash tested by Euro NCAP, but with plenty of safety tech on offer, a wide array of airbags and previous performance and we're confident of a high score.